New partnership brings Clemente Course in the Humanities to South Bend community

 The Clemente Course in the Humanities was established by Bard College in 1996 out of the recognition that many people from low-income backgrounds and marginalized groups have had limited access to higher education.
 The program, now available in more than 30 communities nationwide, is designed to bridge that gap.

-Locally, the Clemente Course is a partnership led by the IU South Bend Civil Rights Heritage Center with support from the Center for Social Concerns.
+Locally, the Clemente Course is a partnership led by the IU South Bend Civil Rights Heritage Center with support from the Institute for Social Concerns.

 The program in South Bend is starting small this year with nine students, but Heller said the goal is to enroll 25 students next fall.